Toni Anderson Missing: GoFundMe Campaign Reaches Almost $10,000, As Friends Hit Streets To Spread Word About Kansas City Disappearance

 — #BringToniHome (@Tonianderson2) December 20, 2016

-This mass effort didn’t just include those local to the area but also drew people from around the country who know Toni.
+This mass effort didn’t just include those local to the area, but also drew people from around the country who know Toni.
 One friend, Jared Morton, spoke to News West 9 and said the following.

 “I’m just worried and I’m doing my best to get Toni home… I’m just trying to do everything I can.
 I came.
 Traveled 1,000 miles just to get here and I’m here to help.”